sergio78180/centreon/doc/en/user/configuration/10advanced_configuration/01macros.rst

 Standard macros
 ***************

-Standard macros are macros predefined in the source code of the Network supervisor engines.
+Standard macros are macros predefined in the source code of the monitoring engines.
 These different macros allow us to retrieve the value of various objects from commands.

 E.g.:
 * The macro called **$HOSTADDRESS$** enables us to retrieve the IP address of a host